-Most organisations hold enormous amounts of useful information locked inside documents.
-Contracts, invoices, reports, filings, correspondence, application forms.
-The information is there — the parties to an agreement, the financial terms, the key dates — but it is buried in prose and formatted pages rather than stored as structured, queryable data.
+Law firms hold enormous amounts of useful information locked inside documents.
+Commercial contracts, court filings, Companies House filings, leases, regulatory correspondence, witness statements, deal bibles.
+The information is there — the parties, the financial terms, the key dates, the obligations — but it is buried in prose and formatted pages rather than stored as queryable data.

-To do anything systematic with that information — analyse it, report on it, feed it into another system — someone has to read each document and manually transfer the relevant data into a spreadsheet or database.
-For large document sets, this is one of the most time-consuming and error-prone tasks in professional services.
+To do anything systematic with it — analyse it, report on it, schedule it for a partner — someone has to read each document and transfer the relevant data into a spreadsheet, schedule or DD report.
+On a large matter that is one of the most time-consuming and error-prone tasks in the practice.

 Modern AI extraction pipelines solve this.
-Here is how they work, stage by stage.
+Here is how they work, stage by stage, in a legal context.

 Stage 1: Document Ingestion

-The first step is getting the documents into the system.
-Documents typically arrive in several formats:
+The first step is getting documents into the system.
+In a law firm setting they usually arrive in several formats:

-- Native PDFs — PDFs that were created digitally (e.g., exported from Word).
-These contain machine-readable text already embedded.
+- Native PDFs — Generated digitally (e.g. exported from Word).
+Machine-readable text is already embedded.

-- Scanned PDFs — PDFs created by scanning a physical document.
+- Scanned PDFs — Created by scanning a physical original.
 These are images; there is no underlying text layer.
+Common for historic leases and old company books.

 - Word documents (.docx) — Generally straightforward to parse, as the XML structure is accessible.

-- Images (JPEG, PNG, TIFF) — Scanned documents saved as image files rather than PDFs.
+- Images (JPEG, PNG, TIFF) — Scanned documents saved as images rather than PDFs.

 The pipeline needs to handle all of these.
-For native PDFs and Word documents, text extraction is direct.
-For scanned documents and images, an OCR step is required first.
+For native PDFs and Word, text extraction is direct.
+For scanned documents, an OCR step is required first.

 Stage 2: OCR (Optical Character Recognition)

-OCR converts an image of text into actual machine-readable characters.
-Modern OCR tools — such as Tesseract (open source) or commercial alternatives like AWS Textract or Google Document AI — are highly accurate on clean scans, typically achieving 98–99% character accuracy on good-quality documents.
+OCR converts an image of text into machine-readable characters.
+Modern OCR — Tesseract (open source) or commercial options like AWS Textract or Google Document AI — is highly accurate on clean scans, typically 98–99% character accuracy on good-quality documents.

-The accuracy drops on low-quality scans, unusual fonts, handwriting, or documents with complex layouts (tables, multi-column text, headers/footers that overlap with body text).
-A good extraction pipeline includes pre-processing steps to improve scan quality before OCR — deskewing, contrast adjustment, noise reduction — and post-processing to catch and correct common OCR errors.
+Accuracy drops on low-quality scans, unusual fonts, handwriting, or documents with complex layouts (tables, multi-column text, signature blocks that overlap with body text — common in old leases).
+A good pipeline includes pre-processing — deskewing, contrast adjustment, noise reduction — and post-processing to catch common OCR errors.

-For documents that mix machine-readable and handwritten content (common in legal and financial contexts), hybrid approaches are used — OCR for printed text, and either human review or specialist handwriting recognition for handwritten portions.
+For documents that mix typed and handwritten content (witness statements with manuscript annotations, signed contracts), hybrid approaches are used: OCR for the printed text, and either human review or specialist handwriting recognition for the manuscript portions.

 Stage 3: Text Cleaning and Structure Detection

 Raw OCR output is not clean text.
-It contains page numbers, headers, footers, watermarks, stray characters, and formatting artefacts.
-Before the AI extraction step, the text needs to be cleaned: irrelevant elements removed, paragraphs properly reassembled (OCR often breaks lines mid-sentence), tables identified and structured appropriately.
+It contains page numbers, running headers, footers, watermarks, "STRICTLY PRIVATE AND CONFIDENTIAL" stamps, stray characters, and formatting artefacts.
+Before extraction, the text needs to be cleaned: irrelevant elements removed, paragraphs reassembled (OCR often breaks lines mid-sentence), tables identified and structured.

-For complex documents, layout analysis is also performed at this stage — identifying which text is in the main body, which is in headers and footers, which is in tables, and which is in margin notes or annotations.
-This structure matters for extraction accuracy: a rent figure in a table has different significance than the same number in a narrative paragraph.
+For complex documents, layout analysis runs at this stage too — identifying which text is in the body, which is in headers and footers, which is in tables, which is in margin notes or annotations.
+Structure matters for accuracy: a rent figure inside a rent review schedule has different significance than the same number in a narrative paragraph.

 Stage 4: LLM-Based Extraction

-The prompt is designed for the specific document type.
-For a commercial lease, it might instruct the model to identify and return: the landlord's name, the tenant's name, the demised premises address, the lease start date, the lease end date, the initial annual rent, the rent review mechanism, any break clause dates and conditions, and any provisions that appear to deviate from a standard commercial lease.
+The prompt is engineered for the specific document type.
+For a commercial lease the model might be instructed to identify and return: landlord, tenant, demised premises, term commencement, expiry, initial annual rent, rent review mechanism, break clause dates and conditions, alienation, user, and any provisions that appear to deviate from a standard institutional form.

-The LLM reads the document and returns structured output — typically in JSON format — containing the requested fields and their values.
+The model returns structured output — typically JSON — containing the requested fields and their values.
 This is not keyword matching or template-based extraction; the model understands context.
-It can identify that "the term shall commence on the date of this deed" means the start date is the execution date, even though no explicit date is written in that sentence.
+It can identify that "the term shall commence on the date of this deed" means the start date is the execution date, even though no explicit date appears in that sentence.

 Stage 5: Validation and Confidence Scoring

-LLMs are very capable but not infallible.
-A well-engineered extraction pipeline does not treat every output as correct.
+LLMs are capable but not infallible.
+A well-engineered pipeline does not treat every output as correct.
 Validation steps include:

 - Format validation — Is the extracted date in a valid date format?
 Is the rent figure a number?